New York City Schools with Web Design Programs

 The purpose of the Bachelor of Fine Arts (BFA) program is to help students acquire the skills they need to specialize in the aesthetic or technical aspects of Web production.
 The 120 credits required for the degree include a 30-credit general education core, 75 credits of major coursework, a thesis and an electronic design portfolio.
 In addition to the standard admission requirements, students have to complete three departmental assignments and submit a portfolio and a writing sample.

-The departmental curriculum includes courses in 2-D and 3-D design, art history, world art and writing.
+The departmental curriculum includes courses in the history of design, world art and writing.
 Coursework for the major also provides students with the opportunity to pursue general design topics in graphic art, illustration, print production and typography.
-As electronic design majors, they can learn how to use Flash software while taking introductory and advanced courses in Web design and animation, 3-D and computer imaging, digital photography and multimedia productions.
+As electronic design majors, students can learn how to use Flash software while taking introductory and advanced courses in Web design and animation, 3-D and computer imaging, digital photography and multimedia productions.
 Qualified graduates may be able to find positions at digital design firms or traditional media outlets that want to maintain a Web presence.